milki93/astu-co-bot/README.md

 # ASTU Course Outline Telegram Bot

 This is a Python script that sends a course outline for Adama Science and Technology University students based on their department and interest.
+This bot not only for Adama Science and Technology University ,another universities can also use this bot.

 ## Usage
+use /start to start the bot
+/add_admin - To add admins.
+/list_admins - To list admin.
+/remove_admin - To remove admin
+/add_school - to add school.
+/add_department - to add department.
+/add_course - to add course.
+/remove_school - to remove school
+/remove_department - to remove department
+/remove_course - to remove course

 ### Requiremets
 Inorder to user this source code you should install system requirements.